Artisanal Hand-Crafted Fine Chocolate

 Nelson Omar

-When I emailed Juan that I had met Omar, he replied “We are very proud of Nelson and his wife”.
+When I emailed Echevaría that I had met Omar, he replied “We are very proud of Nelson and his wife”.
 Indeed, he spoke of Omar as if he were one of his children.
 And in a way he is.
-Echevarria‘s dream of inspiring a new generation of farmers to put Puerto Rico on the map of fine chocolate is coming to fruition.
+His dream of inspiring a new generation of farmers to put Puerto Rico on the map of fine chocolate is coming to fruition.

-Recently Dancing Lion Chocolate, owned by New Hampshire chocolatier Rich Tango-Lowy, featured bars he crafted from Hacienda Jean Maria trees (click here).
+Recently Dancing Lion Chocolate, owned by New Hampshire chocolatier Rich Tango-Lowy, featured bars he crafted from Hacienda Jean Maria (click here).
 Finally, Puerto Rican cacao is gaining a reputation beyond its borders.
-The industry is still very small comparatively speaking, but enthusiasm for Puerto Rican chocolate is catching on and production is growing.
+The industry is still very small comparatively speaking, but enthusiasm for the island’s chocolate is catching on and production is growing.

 With joy, I will be supporting Puerto Rican cacao farming when I craft confections from Finca Montana chocolate.
 With gratitude for all that chocolate is and has given me, I will share with my family and friends.